RaidenExn/DisableNewOutlookToggle/README.md

 - Applies the setting for all users on the machine (HKLM registry)
 - Checks if the settings are already applied and notifies
-- Prompts for confirmation before force closing Office apps
-- Force closes all Office apps if confirmed
+- Force closes all Office apps
-- Displays status messages for each step

 ---

 ## Usage